resolve109/study-aws-sa/aws-study-guide.md

   - More secure than using the default EKS configuration without encryption
   - Required when handling sensitive information in Kubernetes secrets
   - Amazon EBS CSI driver add-ons do not address etcd secret encryption requirements
+- **Kubernetes Auto Scaling**:
+  - For scaling EKS clusters based on workload with minimal operational overhead:
+    - Use Kubernetes Metrics Server to activate horizontal pod autoscaling
+    - Implement Kubernetes Cluster Autoscaler to manage node count
+  - Metrics Server collects resource metrics from Kubelets for use by autoscalers
+  - Cluster Autoscaler adjusts the number of nodes based on pending pods and resource utilization
+  - More efficient than using Lambda functions, API Gateway, or App Mesh for scaling

 ## Compute Services